 But first, what exactly is a Socratic Seminar?
 Facing History And Ourselves, an education non-profit, explains, “In a Socratic Seminar activity, students help one another understand the ideas, issues, and values reflected in a text through a group discussion format.”
-Teachers or students prepare questions in advance, then during the seminar, students sit in a circle and use those questions to guide a dialogue about a particular text.
+Teachers or students prepare questions in advance, and then during the seminar, students sit in a circle and use those questions to guide a dialogue about a particular text.

-Since the purpose of a Socratic Seminar is for students to seek a deeper understanding of a text, and because Socratic Seminars are intended to be student-led, this discussion format lends itself well to Secondary ELA classrooms.
-However, there are currently 611 resources on TpT with “Socratic Seminar” in their title that are tagged with subjects other than ELA, and 265 resources tagged for grades PreK-5th.
+Since the purpose of a Socratic Seminar is for students to seek a deeper understanding of a text, and because Socratic Seminars are intended to be student-led, this discussion format lends itself well to secondary ELA classrooms.
+However, there are currently 611 resources on TpT with “Socratic Seminar” in their title that are tagged with subjects other than ELA, and 265 resources tagged for grades PreK-5.
 According to our Teacher Author community and their resources, the teaching contexts in which Socratic Seminars can be used are surprisingly broad, and here are some resources that prove it:

 Socratic Seminars in Social Studies

 While debates are a popular discussion format in Social Studies classes, Socratic Seminars are also well suited to the subject.
 In the examples below, see how Socratic Seminars can be used for rich discussion of a primary source or leveraged to explore economic concepts and challenges:

 In this resource, students discuss Machiavelli’s philosophy on leadership, and make modern day comparisons.